guillaumeblanc/ozz-animation/_documentation/howtos.md

 ozz::memory::default_allocator()->Delete(skeleton);
 {% endhighlight %}

-If your custom importer is a command line tool like fbx2skel is, you can re-use [`ozz::animation::offline::SkeletonConverter`][link_src_convert2skel].
-By overriding `SkeletonConverter::Import()` function, you'll benefit from ozz command line tools implementation, skeleton serialization and so on...
+If your custom importer is a command line tool like fbx2ozz is, you can re-use [`ozz::animation::offline::OzzImporter`][link_src_ozz_importer].
+By overriding `OzzImporter::Import(*)` function, you'll benefit from ozz command line tools implementation, skeleton serialization and so on...

 Full sources for this how-to are available [here][link_src_howto_custom_skeleton_importer].